Some Software I Like a Lot

 - Mulberry has been my favorite email client for more than a decade.
 Though when I started using it is was a commercial product, it is now FREE.
 Mulberry is a terrific email client, fast, immensely flexible, and feature-rich, and it handles IMAP much better than any other program I know (and I've tried a number of different programs, among them The Bat!, Thunderbird, Pegasus, Eudora, Becky, Pocomail, Pine, and SquirrelMail, as well as Gmail, Yahoo Mail, and some others I don't remember offhand).
 Mulberry handles my more than one hundred mail folders effortlessly, is much less vulnerable to security threats than many other programs, and permits me to do everything I'm accustomed to while offering me a splendid variety of new features that I love, especially "cabinets."
 Cabinets is a mechanism for grouping sets of mailboxes together.
 For example, I've set up a cabinet for the dozen folders that can receive new mail and I've placed it at the top of my folder list so that I can easily keep watch on all of them.
 What's more, Mulberry's forum provides knowledgeable and responsive tech support.
 Only one thing keeps me from listing it among my top three picks: it has no option to show inline graphics inside the mail message, even if they come with the message (though you can easily right-click on the HTML or graphics part, select View Parts, and have the HTML message or graphic appear in your browser or photo viewer.
 I keep PostBox [I've removed the link] on my computer because it handles messages containing inline graphics more skillfully, but though in some ways I'm more impressed with PostBox than with any other Mulberry alternative, I still prefer Mulberry.
 I also HATE the fact that even though PostBox is not freeware, it offers no way for purchasers to ask support questions.
 I would LOVE to replace PostBox!)
 Mulberry is available for Windows, MacIntosh, and Linux and offers both IMAP and POP3.

 - For years I used Firefox as my preferred browser.
 However, I've become increasingly unhappy with it.
 First, it started issuing very frequent updates that all too often interfered with some of my add-ons.
 Then, no sooner had it stopped screwing up my add-ons than it moved to an increasingly minimalist design, abandoning popular features with little concern for its users.
-What I've read about the "Australis" user interface scheduled for Firefox in Spring 2014 makes me even more pleased that I took several people's advice and moved to PaleMoon.
+The stark "Australis" user interface makes me even more pleased that I took several people's advice and moved to PaleMoon.
 PaleMoon, available in both 32-bit and 64-bit versions, is based on Firefox; as a result, I can use all my Firefox add-ons in PaleMoon.
 Had I wished to do so, I could even have used my Firefox profile.
 So what's the point of switching?
 Well, PaleMoon is somewhat leaner, a little faster, more configurable, and much saner.
 It doesn't mindlessly follow Firefox's version changes but instead adopts only what makes sense.
 When Firefox abandons a feature that users want, chances are the PaleMoon developer will keep it on PaleMoon.
-He has already announced that PaleMoon will not be following Firefox's move to the minimalist "Australis" interface.
+He has made it clear that PaleMoon will not be following Firefox's move to the minimalist "Australis" interface.
 One other thing I love about PaleMoon is its tech support.
 Whereas I found the Firefox forums over-populated with trolls and fan boys, the PaleMoon forums are useful and civilized.
 Moreover, the developer participates very actively and helpfully.
 PaleMoon is available for Windows XP/Vista/Win 7 & 8 and Server 2003 and later.

 - Text Monkey